demisto/content-docs/docs/integrations/yml-from-python-code-gen.md

 * options
 * input_type

-Where `key_type` takes argument of type `ParameterTypes` which is exactly the same as `ParameterType` that can be found in `demisto_sdk.commands.common.constants`
+Where `key_type` takes the argument of type `ParameterTypes` which is exactly the same as `ParameterType` that can be found in
+`demisto_sdk.commands.common.constants`

 The trailing `s` was added to reduce circular imports.

 The argument `options` takes a list of strings and specifies the argument as predefined and the list as the options.

-And `input_type` takes and enum class and results in the enum attributes as the predefined options.
+`input_type` takes an enum class and results in the enum attributes as the predefined options.

 Usage example:
 ```python
 class InputOptions(enum.Enum):